sage-code/maj/README.md

 **Notes:**

-Due to this alphabet and word mixture, Maj is an artificial _creole_ language;
+* Script do not have uppercase letters;

-* The script alphabet is mapped with the Latin print alphabet;
+* Script is mapped 1:1 with the Latin print alphabet;
-* The script alphabet do not have uppercase letters;
-* The script alphabet is using same punctuation marks as Latin;
+* Script is using same punctuation marks as Latin;

 **Tools:**